Skip to main content

 Participants respond too slowlyEmphasize speed in instructions; ensure practice trials are completed

-Accuracy is very lowReduce array size; add more practice trials; check that symbols are visually distinct
+Accuracy is very lowUse fewer search symbols per trial; add more practice trials; check that symbols are visually distinct

-Floor or ceiling effectsAdjust array size or trial count to match your population
+Floor or ceiling effectsAdjust the number of search symbols or trials to match your population

 References